embedded-iota/iota-iot-network-protocol/README.md

 ###### Node Group Member Gossip

-Every Node Group Member MUST request the Node Group Member Gossip on a regular base.
+Every Node Group Member MUST request the Node Group Member Gossip in an interval.
 A Node which requests the Node Group Member Gossip MUST select a Node Group Neighbor randomly.
 This Node Group Neighbor SHOULD respond to this request.
-If it doesn't respond, it SHOULD be marked as DEAD.
+If it does not respond, it SHOULD be marked as DEAD.
 The Node Group Member Gossip MUST contains the following information:
 - Latest known transactions since the last milestone.
 - Latest known milestone.